csci-185/spring2024/pages/_activities/github-activity.md

 ### 2. Verify your file structure

-Please ensure that your `csci185` folder looks like this:
+Please ensure that your `csci185` folder looks kind of like this:

 ```shell
 csci185